Articles , Glossary

 High loading speed

 Obviously, the presented list doesn’t mean that all the mentioned strategies should be applied together on every page.
 Each project demands an individual approach based on rigorous analysis of the target user expectations, needs, and preferences combined with business goals.
-When the page is live, A/B testing and analysis of real interactions open the new perspectives and prove if the designer’s initial decisions were appropriate for the established aim.
+When the page is live, A/B testing and analysis of real interactions open new perspectives and prove if the designer’s initial decisions were appropriate for the established aim.

 Landing page vs Home page

-However, for complex websites and platforms, especially if they satisfy multiple needs of broad target audience, this approach can be the step killing profitability and reducing conversion rates.
-The user can get scared, distracted or even annoyed with the tons of information they have to get through to find what they need, especially if the needs or wishes are focused on a particular narrow goal.
+However, for complex websites and platforms, especially if they satisfy multiple needs of a broad target audience, this approach can be the step that kills profitability and reduces conversion rates.
+The user can get scared, distracted, or even annoyed with the tons of information they have to get through to find what they need, especially if the needs or wishes are focused on a particular narrow goal.
 Using landing pages in the case when you need to concentrate user’s attention on something important, to make it noticeable and easily available can be an efficient way of solving this problem.
 A landing page is a tool to emphasize one item, to make it quickly found and reduce delays in cases when target user seeks for specific operations, services or items.
 This is the issue of especially high importance in the case of e-commerce websites when unwise design solutions bring to poor user experience and financial losses.
 The choice of a profitable approach in every case should be based on user research and then thorough user testing.

 big-city-guide-web-ui-design